 The internet can also be a big help in finding community gardening groups.
 By simply typing in your neighborhood, city or major metropolis area combined with the words “community garden” or “allotment gardening,” you can find information on community gardens in your area.

-Just because you live in an area where a garden in your home is not feasible does not mean that you cannot have a garden.
+Just because you live in an area where a garden at your home is not feasible does not mean that you cannot have a garden.
 Allotment gardens can allow you to have the garden that you dream of.
 And you never know, you may find that community gardening lets you find the community you always dreamed of too.